 3. See the Great Hall of Christ Church College

 Christ Church College is known as one of the most important and popular colleges in England and it is part of Oxford University.
 Lewis Carroll, 13 of United Kingdom’s prime ministers and many other extraordinary people studied there, including Albert Einstein!
-If you are curious to find out if there is any analogy between the famous city in New Zealand and this college, let me tell you right away that the city was named “Christchurch” by its founder in honor of his Alma Mater.

 LIFE HACK ON ENTERING CHRISTCHURCH COLLEGE FOR FREE: Every day at 6.05 PM they have the Choral Evensong at the Cathedral at Christ Church College, where everyone is welcome.
 You must enter using Tom Gate, then look right, before the entrance to the Cathedral – that is the arch where they recorded the Harry Potter movie.
-NOTE: You will be able to enter the college free of charge, but you won’t see the Great Hall.
+NOTE: You will be able to enter the college without paying any fee, but you won’t see the Great Hall.

 PRICE: £15 + £0.50 booking fee if you buy it online.
 Make sure to book yours in advance, as the tickets are released on a weekly basis each Thursday afternoon at 5PM for the following week.

 4. Climb the University Church Tower

 University Church of St. Mary the Virgin is located right in the center of the city and it is the “spiritual heart” of the oldest university in England.
 The best part about the church?
-It has a beautiful tower that you can climb in order to get an amazing view of the entire city!
+It has a beautiful tower that you can climb in order to get an amazing view over the entire city!

-It is said that St Mary University Church Tower offers the best 360 views of Oxford!
+It is said that St Mary University Church Tower offers a 360 view of Oxford!

 The university tower is actually the oldest part of the entire building that can still be visited today and it was built in 1280!

-NOTE: The tower can only be reached by climbing a medieval spiral staircase (127 steps) and, unfortunately, there is no other way of access for people with disabilities.
+NOTE: The university tower can only be reached by climbing a medieval spiral staircase (127 steps) and, unfortunately, there is no other way of access for people with disabilities.